The age of SEO being simple is over. Your responsibilities have been massively upgraded by a flood of new SEO trends. So, how do you keep up?

 Bing Gaining on Google

-Just because Google takes up 67% of all searches doesn’t mean you shouldn’t ignore Bing… especially since search that is powered by Bing has actually risen.
+Just because Google takes up 67% of all searches doesn’t mean you should ignore Bing, especially since search that is powered by Bing has actually risen.

 But often these changes don’t reflect what is going on your site, so it’s important to keep an eye on these developments while working hard to optimize your site based on your results.

-It does seem that Bing puts a high value on external links like Google, but I noticed that it’s important to make sure you don’t have crawl errors in your code errors that might prevent Bing from indexing your site.
+It does seem that Bing puts a high value on external links as Google does, but I noticed that it’s important to make sure you don’t have crawl errors in your code errors that might prevent Bing from indexing your site.

 It’s also been reported that when it comes to Bing, your domain name should have keywords in it.
 In addition, title tags with appropriate keywords, content with keyword density and internal links that are optimized are equally important.